Jarmill/jarmill.github.io/_news/ann_46_mopat.md

 inline: true
 ---

-I will be attending the <a href="https://www.uni-konstanz.de/zukunftskolleg/community/mopat-conference/">Moments and Polynomials: Applications and Theory</a> conference at the University of Konstanz from March 11-14.
+I will be <a href="/assets/pdf/Slice_Volume_Presentation__MoPAT_Konstanz_.pdf">presenting</a> work about <a href="https://arxiv.org/abs/2403.04438">maximizing slice-volumes of semialgebraic sets</a> attending the <a href="https://www.uni-konstanz.de/zukunftskolleg/community/mopat-conference/">Moments and Polynomials: Applications and Theory</a> conference at the University of Konstanz from March 11-14.